leo-texuanw/Learning/aws/docs/S3_and_Athena.md

 ### S3 Storage Classes

-All classes has high durability (99.999999999%) of objects across multiple AZ.
+All classes has high durability (99.999999999%) of objects across at least 3 AZ.
 Which means if you store 10 million objects with Amazon S3, you can on average expect to incur a loss of a single object once every 10,000 years.

 #### Amazon S3 Standard - General Purpose